QutEcoacoustics/egret/README.md

 1. `test` which runs all of the tests once and reports its findings
-2. 🚧`watch` which watches all your test files, configs, and tools and will continually reports which tests pass or fail 🚧
+2. 🚧`watch` which watches all your test files, configs, and tools and will continually reports which tests pass or fail🚧

 The watch command is useful for interactive training or testing of a new recognizer.